USARDevelopment/USARDevelopment.github.io/README.md

 ---

 ## Contact Us
-If you have any questions or need support, please join our Discord server: [Insert Discord Link].
+If you have any questions or need support, please join our Discord server: [United States Army | Discord](https://discord.gg/usar).

 ---